 |An American Beech tree holding onto its leaves through most of the winter|

-While many people know the difference between deciduous trees who lose their leaves during a short time in the Fall, and the evergreen plants who stay green all winter long, few have heard about marecensce.
-To be honest, while I knew about the phenomenon of how certain species of trees held onto their dead leaves well into winter, I did not know it had a term until just last week.
-I was attending the graduation of a master naturalist class and marecensce was the topic of one graduates' presentation.
+While many people know the difference between deciduous trees who lose their leaves during a short time in the Fall, and the evergreen plants who stay green all winter long, few have heard about marcescensce.
+To be honest, while I knew about the phenomenon of how certain species of trees held onto their dead leaves well into winter, I did not know therm until not long ago.
+I was attending the graduation of a master naturalist class and marcescensce was the topic of one graduates' presentation.
 That's one of the neat things about being a naturalist, you learn something new all the time.

 |An Ironwood (Musclewood) with dried marcescent leaves hanging on into winter|